samiralam/rules-compendium/docs/dmg/5-creating-campaigns/index.md

 #### Crossing the Streams

 Deep in D&D’s roots are elements of science fiction and science fantasy as well as a wide-ranging collection of fantasy inspiration, and your campaign might draw on those sources as well.
-You can send your characters hurtling through a magic mirror to Lewis Carroll’s Wonderland, put them aboard a ship traveling between the stars, or set your campaign in a far-future world where laser weapons (see “[Firearms and Explosives](/sources/dnd/dmg-2024/dms-toolbox#FirearmsandExplosives)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)) and [Wands of Magic Missile](/magic-items/9237129-wand-of-magic-missiles) exist side by side.
+You can send your characters hurtling through a magic mirror to Lewis Carroll’s Wonderland, put them aboard a ship traveling between the stars, or set your campaign in a far-future world where laser weapons (see "[Firearms and Explosives](/sources/dnd/dmg-2024/dms-toolbox#FirearmsandExplosives)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)) and [Wands of Magic Missile](/magic-items/9237129-wand-of-magic-missiles) exist side by side.

 ***Crossing the Streams Conflicts.*** Conflicts like these create opportunities for crossing the streams: